davelet/bbp/README.md

 That's the complete algorithm.
 It cleverly avoids infinite numbers and huge calculations by splitting the problem and using modular arithmetic, allowing us to pinpoint a single digit of π from the vastness of its infinite sequence.

+## Proof of Correctness

+The BBP formula has been rigorously derived based on the expansion of π as an infinite series.
+Its correctness follows from the convergence properties of the series and the cancellation of errors between its terms.
+The derivation uses advanced techniques from analysis and number theory, ensuring that the sum converges exponentially fast to π.
+For detailed proofs, see [the original paper by Bailey, Borwein, and Plouffe](https://www.davidhbailey.com/dhbpapers/digits.pdf).

 ## Code Implementation

 The project is organized into three main modules: